CSA-RH/helm-gitops-sscsi_secrets/README.md

 > **NOTE**
 > controller-namespace: define the namespace where the operator is installed,
-> controller-name: is a combination of the SealedSecretController object name and the name of the namespace ?????> -n: is the namespace of the application consuming the secret
+> controller-name: is a combination of the SealedSecretController object name and the name of the namespace

 - Create namespace and add label to allow GitOps to manage the namespace